maheshdbabar9340/Notes/README.md

 ** Java **
 From Bottom >>..

+The compile(String, int) method of the Pattern class used to create a pattern from the regular expression with the help of flags where both expression and flags are passed as parameters to the method.

+The Pattern class contains a list of flags (int constants) that can be helpful to make the Pattern matching behave in certain ways.

+For example, The flag name CASE_INSENSITIVE is used to ignore the case of the text at the time of matching

+regex: This parameter represents the given regular expression compiled into a pattern.

+flag: This parameter is an integer representing Match flags, a bit mask that may include CASE_INSENSITIVE, MULTILINE, DOTALL, UNICODE_CASE, CANON_EQ, UNIX_LINES, LITERAL, UNICODE_CHARACTER_CLASS and COMMENTS.

+		// Java program to demonstrate
+		// Pattern.compile method

+		import java.util.regex.*;

+		public class GFG {
+		    public static void main(String[] args)
+		    {
+			// create a REGEX String
+			String REGEX = "(.*)(for)(.*)?";

+			// create the string
+			// in which you want to search
+			String actualString
+			    = "code of Machine";

+			// compile the regex to create pattern
+			// using compile() method
+			Pattern pattern = Pattern.compile(REGEX,
+					   Pattern.CASE_INSENSITIVE);

+			// check whether Regex string is
+			// found in actualString or not
+			boolean matches = pattern
+					      .matcher(actualString)
+					      .matches();

+			System.out.println("actualString "
+					   + "contains REGEX = "
+					   + matches);
+		    }
+		}
+		Output:
+		actualString contains REGEX = false

+				*************

 A regular expression is a sequence of characters that forms a search pattern.

 When you search for data in a text, you can use this search pattern to describe what you are searching for.